 - White Vibram wedge sole

 The moc toe, or moccasin-style boot, is a staple of absolutely any boot company.
 The design is modeled after the centuries-old style of footwear worn by native Americans.
-I’ve worn all the classics like the Danner Bull Run, Thorogood Heritage, and my very first proper pair of Goodyear welted boots, my Red Wing 8890s.
+I’ve worn all the classics like the Danner Bull Run, Thorogood Heritage, and my very first pair of Goodyear welted boots, my Red Wing 8890s.

 What all those boots have in common is not just the moc style toe but a wide, rectangular kind of toe box, like this: